Inter-chain Interactions, Multi-magnon condensation and Strain effect in chain compound NaVOPO$_4$: Introduction

-The recent discovery of a spin-1/2 chain compound NaVOPO$_4$~\cite{NaVOPO4_spin_1/2_chain} (NVOPO) appears to be promising in this context.
+In this context, the family of vanadate compounds with V$^{4+}$ ions separated by PO$_4$ or AsO$_4$ tetrahedral units have drawn attention in recent time~\cite{PhysRevB.83.144412,PhysRevB.100.104422,PhysRevB.99.014421,PhysRevB.100.144433}.
+Among them, in the present study, we focus on NaVOPO$_4$ (NVOPO).
+Although this compound was synthesized in the early 90's \cite{+1991+67+73,benhamada1992synthese}, there is a renewed interest due to the possible realization of a spin-1/2 chain system~\cite{PhysRevB.100.144433} as well as for its potential use as cathode material~\cite{cathoda_appl}.
 Low-temperature X-ray diffraction measurements rule out possible Peierls transition~\cite{PhysRevB.100.144433}.
 The magnetic susceptibility data~\cite{PhysRevB.100.144433} confirms the nominal 4$^{+}$ valence of V, with S=1/2 spin, and dominance of antiferromagnetic coupling.
-The magnetic susceptibility data could be fitted with an alternating chain spin model with extremely weak alternation parameter close to 1, suggesting the compound to be at the boundary of the uniform-chain and the alternating-chain model.
-Magnetization isotherm measurement ~\cite{PhysRevB.100.144433} established the existence of a spin gap with the critical field of gap closing $\le$ 2T leading to a possible Bose-Einstein condensed (BEC) phase at low temperature.
-The absence of long-range order in absence of external magnetic field was further confirmed in NMR measurements~\cite{PhysRevB.100.144433}.
-While the above observations support the spin-gapped ground state of the compound, and an external field-driven possible condensed phase, the detailed nature of the spin model and its implication has not been explored.
+The magnetic susceptibility data could be fitted with an alternating-chain spin model with an extremely weak alternation parameter close to 1, suggesting the compound to be at the boundary of the uniform chain and the alternating-chain model.
+Magnetization isotherm measurement ~\cite{PhysRevB.100.144433} established the existence of a spin gap with the critical field of gap closing $\le$ 2T leading to a possible Bose-Einstein condensed (BEC) phase~\cite{RevModPhys.86.563, PhysRevLett.84.5868, giamarchi2008bose, rice2002condense} at low temperature.
+The absence of long-range order in the absence of an external magnetic field was further confirmed in NMR measurements~\cite{PhysRevB.100.144433}.
+While the above observations support the spin-gapped ground state of NVOPO and an external field-driven possible condensed phase, the detailed analysis of the underlying spin model and its implication have not been explored.
+The theoretical modeling reported in the same work~\cite{PhysRevB.100.144433} finds evidence of subleading inter-chain interactions.
+However, the experimental results are interpreted as a bond-alternating spin chain model with an extremely weak alternation parameter of 0.98 and negligible inter-chain couplings.
+The issue of inter-chain interactions thus remains unresolved.